bootstrap-vue/bootstrap-vue/src/directives/toggle/README.md

 The directive, for accessibility reasons, should be placed on an clickable interactive element such as a `<button>` or `<b-button>`, which can easily be accessed by keyboard-only users and screen reader users.
-Elements that do not natively have an accessibility role of `button` will have the attributes `role="button"` and `tabindex="0"` applied, and will have the appropriate click handler instantiated.
+Elements that do not natively have an accessibility role of `button` (or `link`) will have the attributes `role="button"` and `tabindex="0"` applied, and will have the appropriate click handler instantiated.
 Therefore it is _highly recommended_ to _not_ place the directive on form controls other than buttons.

 The directive applies, and dynamically updates, the following ARIA attributes on the trigger
 element: